TomasGonzalez/3d-portfolio/README.md

 ## First

-Start by cloning this repository and navigating into the root directory.
+Start by `forking` this repository, than clone your forked copy and navigate to the root directory.

 ## Install the dependencies with: